madhusudhan-rgb/BYOK-LLMclient/README.md

 The profile part is fully backend. make your own profile, Set your own pfp and display name and have fun

-THE NEW VERSION IS STILL IN PROGRESS (Preview screenshots are shown below) ETA is in 3 days
+THE NEW VERSION IS STILL IN PROGRESS
+ETA is in 2 days

 ---